SourMesen/Mesen/Docs/content/configuration/Emulation.md

 **Run Ahead**: Run ahead allows the reduction of input lag by the number of frames specified.
 CPU requirements increase proportionally with the number of run ahead frames specified.

- * Run ahead is currently not compatible with movies or netplay.
+ * Run ahead is currently not compatible with movies or netplay - the movies and netplay menus will be disabled if runahead is turned on.
  * **Note for speedrunners:** Using features such as run ahead to reduce lag typically counts as cheating for the purposes of speed running.

 ## Advanced Options ##